Museums & Attractions on Sanibel Island and Captiva Island

 Named for two pioneer island families, The Bailey-Matthews Shell Museum showcases why Sanibel has earned its reputation as one of the world’s top shelling destinations.
 The most comprehensive museum in the nation devoted exclusively to shells, it features exhibits illustrating shells from geographical, historical, scientific and artistic perspectives.
 Open daily (except major holidays) from 10:00am to 5:00pm.
-Museum members and children 4 & under are admitted free, children 5-16 are $4, adults 17 and older are $7.
+Closed on Thanksgiving.
+Noon to 4 on Christmas Day, Memorial Day, July 4th, Labor Day, New Year’s Day, and Easter.
+Museum members and children 4 & under are admitted free, children 5-11 are $7, youth 12-17 are $9, adults 18 and older are $15, Active Military are Free.
+AAA, AARP, Senior (60+), and student discounts available.
 Group rates and tour information available.

 Barrier Island Group for the Arts

 BIG ARTS celebrates this season with an extraordinary line-up of performances and educational programs.
 Whether your interest is in dance, the visual arts, classical, jazz or popular music, children’s summer camp, lectures, award-winning film or theater, or in attending a class or workshop — BIG ARTS has something for everyone!

 Originally built in 1901 as a schoolhouse that doubled as a church on Sundays, this charming chapel now serves as a seaside meditation site, an interdenominational church (November through April) and popular wedding spot.
 Trimmed in lattice fencing, the cemetery next door guards the graves of many early settlers who came to Captiva in the late 19th century to homestead and farm.